USPTO Examiner BAISA JOSELITO SASIS - Art Unit 2837

 Interview Effectiveness

-Conducting an examiner interview provides a +14.5% benefit to allowance rate for applications examined by BAISA, JOSELITO SASIS.
-This interview benefit is in the 53% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +12.5% benefit to allowance rate for applications examined by BAISA, JOSELITO SASIS.
+This interview benefit is in the 49% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness